JoubaMety/ManualPlus-Focus-Mode/ReadME.md

 ```
 **Be aware that if you do use `screenBrightness` uniform in other stuff, it WILL conflict, so you will want to disable that stuff (removing them altogether or making `if` statements).**
 ## Special Thanks to...
-* [McHorse](https://twitter.com/McHorsy) for **making my (and also others) dream of adjustable focus distance while recording Minecraft Machinimas/Cinematic Videos COME TRUE** by using my solution to the problem of Static Focus Distance/Auto Focus.
+* [McHorse](https://twitter.com/McHorsy) for **making my (and also others) dream of adjustable focus distance while recording Minecraft Machinimas/Cinematic Videos COME TRUE**<br> by using my solution to the problem of Static Focus Distance/Auto Focus.